 |Weather Conditions||Rappelling & Belaying||Preparing for an Alpine climb|

 BCEP is held in March in April and includes 5 technical field sessions, 2–4 hikes, and 6 evening lectures over the course of 8 weeks.
 Additional sessions are commonly offered by individual team leaders.
-A skills assessment occurs at the end of the course.
+A mandatory skills assessment occurs at the end of the course.

 High—BCEP is an intensive time commitment, and we highly recommend that you clear your schedule as much as possible during the duration of the course.